yvien226/yvien226.github.io/index.md

 ---

 # My Portfolio
 This portfolio contains a list of Data Science, Optimisation/Simulation and Data Visualisation works that I developed for hobby and self learning.
+It also contains research papers that I co-written during my career.
 Click on the [LINK] to view it.

 ## Contents:
 - [Data Science](#data-science)